-House prices are often very high but thanks to the First Homes scheme, first-time buyers and key workers can buy a new build property that is discounted from its open market value.
+House prices are often very high which can be especially difficult for first time buyers, however, thanks to the First Homes scheme, first-time buyers and key workers can buy a new build property that is discounted from its open market value.

 To learn more about this route to affordable housing, keep reading to learn more.

 The First Homes scheme launched in June 2021 and it is another government initiative to help first-time buyers get their feet on the property ladder.
 The first home scheme offers first-time buyers the ability to buy a new-build property for a discount of at least 30% – 50% of the property value.

 This same discount will remain on the home forever, for all future sales, which means that every time this ‘First Home’ is sold, each buyer will benefit from a purchase price that is cheaper than the market value or market price on equivalent properties.